OpenTranslationBible/open-bible/en-GB/43.John/md/john-04.md

 ## John 4:54

-This was the second sign Jesus performed after coming from Judea to Galilee.
+This was the second miraculous sign Jesus performed after coming from Judea to Galilee.